totara/Totara-test-scripts/README.txt

-resetdb - do a fresh install based on the current code savedb  - backup the database and dataroot for the current site to a named backup loaddb  - restore the database and dataroot for the current site from a named backup
+resetdb - do a fresh install based on the current code savedb  - backup the database and dataroot for the current site to a named backup loaddb  - restore the database and dataroot for the current site from a named backup listdb  - list all available backups for the current site's database type

 INSTALL
 =======